pepopowitz/building-your-first-react-app/src/slides/07_components.md

 ???

-This is React's killer feature
+Components are React's killer feature

 It's a mindset shift

+When we were doing MVC/MVVM,

-we used to think in terms of "controllers" and "views" - "separation of concerns"
+we used to think in terms of "controllers" and "views"

+We did this because of the principle of "separation of concerns"

 But React says controllers & views are the same concern

 ---
+template: module-section
+layout: false

+# Components
-## The "Component" Mindset |
+## The "Component" Mindset

-(an example - from facebook or something.)
+TODO - draw an example from facebook

 ---